Stratification as a general variance reduction method for Markov chain Monte Carlo: Abstract

 \section{Abstract}

-We describe a simple and effective technique, the Eigenvector Method for Umbrella Sampling (EMUS), for accurately estimating small probabilities and expectations with respect to a given target probability density.
-In EMUS, we apply the principle of stratified survey sampling to Markov chain Monte Carlo (MCMC) simulation: We divide the support of the target distribution into regions called \textit{strata}, we use MCMC to sample (in parallel) from probability distributions supported in each of the strata, and we weight the data from each stratum to assemble estimates of general averages with respect to the target distribution.
-We demonstrate by theoretical results and computational examples that EMUS can be dramatically more efficient than direct Markov chain Monte Carlo when the target distribution is multimodal or when the goal is to compute tail probabilities.
+The Eigenvector Method for Umbrella Sampling (EMUS) \cite{Thiede2016} belongs to a popular class of methods in statistical mechanics which adapt the principle of stratified survey sampling to the computation of free energies.
+We develop a detailed theoretical analysis of EMUS.
+Based on this analysis, we show that EMUS is an efficient \emph{general} method for computing averages over arbitrary target distributions.
+In particular, we show that EMUS can be dramatically more efficient than direct MCMC when the target distribution is multimodal or when the goal is to compute tail probabilities.
+To illustrate these theoretical results, we present a tutorial application of the method to a problem from Bayesian statistics.